 Man charged after marijuana deal ended with 28-year-old fatally shot in St. Paul's Mac-Groveland

 Sep.
-3—A marijuana deal ended with a 28-year-old fatally shot in St. Paul's Macalester-Groveland, according to criminal charges.
+4—A marijuana deal ended with a 28-year-old fatally shot in St. Paul's Macalester-Groveland in July, according to criminal charges.

 Police announced Friday that a FBI task force took Jalan Wells into custody in Chicago on Aug.
 20 and the 21-year-old was extradited back to Minnesota.
 He was booked into the Ramsey County jail on Friday.